 Today, most visitors to Luxor arrive by plane from Cairo or fly directly into the small airport close to the city centre.
 Trains and coaches are other options, but there’s only one way to traverse the Nile in style.

 The most romantic way of visiting the historical sites of Upper Egypt is also the most practical.
 “A Nile cruise makes everyone feel like they are on board a time machine back to ancient Egypt,” says El-Awady.
-The most popular route run by Viking Cruises, which brought the Tutankhamun exhibition to London, explores all of the sites mentioned above as well as several more in Cairo.
+On our 10-day trip to Egypt, you can experience a Nile cruise for yourself, stopping off at the most ancient sites along the way.

 Located in the capital city, the Museum of Egyptian Antiquities – more commonly known as the Egyptian Museum – is the epitome of a dusty yet utterly enchanting aged home for items from the ancient world.
 An Italian company working on a design by French architect Marcel Dourgnon built the museum in 1901.